 CICADA is a YA/teen literary magazine that accepts fiction, poetry, comics, and essays.
 Fiction (up to 9000 words) pays up to $.10 / word; nonfiction (up to 5000 words) pays up to $.25 / word; poems pay up to $3.00 per line with a $25 minimum payment.

 Cricket magazine is target towards children from ages 9 to 14.
 It features fiction,poetry and nonfiction.
 Types of fiction they look for include folk tales, sci-fi, historical fiction, and contemporary fiction.
 Nonfiction pieces and poetry can be on a variety of topics.
 The rate is up to $0.25/word for stories and articles and up to $3.00 per line (minimum of $25) for poetry.
-The majority of stories and articles are 1,200 to 1,800 words though they also need 600-900 word shorter stories, and most poems are 8-15 lines.
+The majority of stories and articles are 1,200 to 1,800 words though they also need 600-900 word shorter stories, and most poems are 8-15 lines but can range from 3 to 35 lines.
 Activities and recipes pay a flat rate of $75.

 Ladybug is a magazine for ages 3 to 6.
 They look for short works of fiction (maximum 800 words), rebus stories (up to 200 words), and nonfiction (maximum 400 words) that pay up to $0.25/word.
 They also accept poetry (up to 20 lines) that pays up to $3.00/line with a $25 minimum payment.